lbdl/ZORG/README.md

   <h1 align="center">The Oruggin Trail</h1>
 </p>
 <p align="center">
 A Dojo based Zork inspired composable fully onchain text adventure engine.
+Begun designed aesthetised and largely entorely written by me `itrainspiders | lbdl` (with recently a lot of help on the front end)

+This is a large scale and complex art project around the fun that is a fully 3d, technicolor, smello-vision, black and white (well green mainly) text adventure.
+It is intended to be  build upon by others and endlessly explorable, assuming you can be arsed to solve the puzzles.

+Please feel free to enjoy or don't.
+We don't care! (much)
 </p>
 <p align="center">
-What lies ahead, is anyone's guess...
+Welcomew to the best worst game ever where you can pit yourself against not only a onchain NLP parser but ehatever stories myself or yourselves can come up with.
 </p>

 <p align="center" style="max-width: 50%;">